NicolaMigliore/mc-datapack-solar-radiation/README.md

 2. Radiation should be transferable between players.
 If a player is radiated and comes within 5 blocks of another player the radiation should spread (NOTE: avoid then looping between players)
 3. Radiation should kill nearby animals.
 If a player is radiated ad comes within 5 blocks of an animal, the animal should die.
 4. Check weather.
 Players should be allowed to go outside when it rains.
+5. Check every loop if the current number of players exedes the max player count. if so, send a message in chat and stop the *sr:scripts/radbar/assign_id* from running